 Most people like to have their braids tight as it helps the style last longer and keeps the hair looking neat.
 Sleeping with braids that are too tight can cause even further discomfort.

-However, tight braids can cause tension and leave you in a lot of pain.
+However, tight braids can cause tension bumps on your scalp and leave you in a lot of pain.
 Tight tension can be damaging to your hair, hairline, and scalp.

 When your braids are too tight, they pull at your hair’s roots, which causes the hair follicles to become inflamed.